What's checked in an MOT?

 The below image shows a quick overview of all the vehicle components checked during an MOT test.

-Below is a complete list of all the things our DVSA approved MOT testers will examine on your vehicle and the key aspects they will be looking at.
+Below is a complete list of all the things that our DVSA approved MOT testers will examine on your vehicle and the key aspects they will be looking at.

 Body, vehicle structure and general items